BD157/MLE-Capstone-BD/README.md

-# End-to-End ML Capstone:
+# End-to-End ML Capstone
-#           Genome Clustering & Variant Classification
+## Genome Clustering & Variant Classification

 A scalable API for SARS-CoV-2 genome clustering and variant classification that transitions from experimental notebooks to a production-ready FastAPI service.
 The system supports containerized deployment and is designed with automated CI/CD pipelines in mind, making it reproducible and cloud-deployable.
 This project aims to support lineage-based clustering for public health analysis, while focusing on practical ML engineering concerns such as turning notebook-based experiments into reusable code, organizing logic so it can be maintained over time, and making the system easier to run in real environments.

----

-## Executive Summary
+## Summary

 Many machine learning projects stall at exploratory notebooks and never mature into deployable systems.
 This repository demonstrates how genome-based ML workflows can evolve from research code into a structured, service-oriented application suitable for production environments.

-The focus is as much on **engineering discipline** as on modeling—showing how to move from analysis to inference with scalability and maintainability in mind.
+The focus is as much on **engineering discipline** as on modeling, showing how to move from analysis to inference with scalability and maintainability in mind.

 ---